Leadership as the Catalytic Force Behind Workforce Reengagement

 On the other hand, if the majority of employees perceive the change as a loss for them personally, disengagement is likely, with employees becoming stuck in the change rather than moving through it.
 They anticipate what they will no longer have as a result of the change.
 Dealing with the complexities and adapting to the changes becomes far more difficult.

 For organizations trying to create and sustain strategic advantage in today’s rapidly changing environment, I find this insight from Richard D’Aveni to be most provocative:

 “As competitive cycles have shortened, the need to rapidly develop new advantages has increased.
 It has become more important for companies to focus on generating their next advantages even before their current advantages erode.”

-The velocity of change and rapid development required to create new advantages inside of shortened competitive cycles can be highly energising, strategically challenging, and result in a “never the same day twice” exciting kind of work environment.
+The velocity of change and rapid development required to create new advantages inside of shortened competitive cycles can be highly energizing, strategically challenging, and result in a “never the same day twice” exciting kind of work environment.
 Or, for employees, it can be potentially exhausting.
 Gain?
 Loss?
-If an organisation is frequently changing, the result can be in a form of fatigue, leading to more chronic and ongoing disengagement.
+If an organization is frequently changing, the result can be in a form of fatigue, leading to more chronic and ongoing disengagement.

 We have illustrated what can happen to employees who experience change in all shapes, forms, and velocities on the Energy Continuum: